keu/docs/software/kubepodoperator-local.md

 ### Linux

-In a `.kube` folder in your Astronomer project, create a config file with:
+In a `.kube` folder in your Astro project, create a config file with:

 ```bash
 microk8s.config > /include/.kube/config